Pete's thoughts on technology-enhanced conservation & development

 Whereas capitalist techno-fixes are leveraged in pursuit of economic growth and are reliant upon crises, we consider how degrowth innovations can enable political-technical strategies for more equitable human development, without an associated profit-incentive for crisis.
 Continue reading.

-When you buy an NFT, you’re buying a unique certificate of ownership, which is locked away on an immutable distributed database known as a blockchain.
-The creator of the artwork generally retains the copyright and in most cases, you own little more than bragging rights.
+You own little more than bragging rights.
 Creators are also likely to pass the costs for creating your NFT files (or “minting” them) on to you.
 Most of the time, what you’ll also be responsible for is an enormous carbon footprint.
+Continue reading.

 It works like this.
 Your everyday crypto enthusiast is rarely an expert in the complex realities of disaster relief and humanitarian aid projects.
 But with crypto giving, donors are able to remove flexibility from the experts while exerting maximum control over the charities’ actions.
 Continue reading.